 FY 23 FY 22 Received during the year Pending resolution at end of year Remarks Received during the year Pending resolution at end of year Remarks Delivery of essential service 96 0 All resolved 106 11 In process of closure Data privacy Advertising During the specified period/s, we did not receive any consumer complaints related to these aspects.
 Cyber-security Restrictive Trade Practices These principles serve as the foundation of our business operations, enabling us to build and foster trust among our valued customers while ensuring their utmost satisfaction.
-Unfair Trade Practices Our commitment to these principles drives us to constantly improve our processes and promptly address any consumer concerns that may arise.
-We value our customers' feedback and take it seriously to enhance our services and ensure their satisfaction.
-By continuously evaluating and refining our practices, we strive to set new benchmarks in customer service excellence and maintain our position as a trusted and reliable provider in the industry.
+Unfair Trade Practices address any co it seriously to en and refining our t to these principl nsumer concerns nhance our servi practices, we str sition as a trusted s that may aris- ces and ensur ive to set new b e.
+We value our re their satisfaction penchmarks in cu customers' feed on.
+By continuou ustomer service back and take usly evaluating

-4. Details of instances of product recalls on account of safety issues:
+Details of instances of product recalls on account of safety issues:

-or the reporting period, there have been no insusues within our organisation. stances of product recalls on account of safety ssurance measures to ensure the highest stand valuation to ensure safe usage and handling.
-A acluding manuals, leaflets, and product packag d have implemented rigorous testing and quality dards are met.
-Our products undergo thorough additionally, comprehensive product information, ging, is provided to customers, clearly outlining sures underscore our commitment to maintaining SS VE IC surance measures to ensure the highest stand aluation to ensure safe usage and handling.
-A luding manuals, leaflets, and product packag tructions for safe usage.
-These proactive meas
+Number Reasons for recall Voluntary recalls Forced recalls For the reporting period, there have been no instancissues within our organisation. ces of product recalls on account of safety We place utmost importance on product safety and har assurance measures to ensure the highest standards evaluation to ensure safe usage and handling.
+Additincluding manuals, leaflets, and product packaging, instructions for safe usage.
+These proactive measures the safety and integrity of our products. s are met.
+Our products undergo thorough ionally, comprehensive product information, is provided to customers, clearly outlining